Say goodbye to your legacy VPNMake the switch to Tailscale

 Given these shortcomings, admins often look for another solution that provides the security and scalability needed for a large remote workforce.
 This is where a modern, WireGuard®-based corporate VPN can provide an elegant solution.

-Why you should use a VPN instead of a bastion host
+Why use a VPN instead of a bastion host for private network?

 Because the main risk to a bastion host is its single point of failure, employees can lose access to shared resources in the event of a cyberattack, and a compromised or stolen key can lead to the entire network being compromised.

 Tailscale also supports multi-factor authentication, which requires users to log in using an additional device only they have access to.
-This enhances the security of the network with an extra layer on top of the standard password layer.
 With Tailscale, only authorized users can connect to the SSH server.
-Tailscale’s network access controls allow you to set up security policies that specify who can access your server.

-To address these issues, Tailscale has developed a solution that replaces the need for bastion hosts entirely by moving resources, and therefore SSH connections, inside a virtual private network — which also improves security and reduces latency.
-To give it a try, download Tailscale for free today.
+Tailscale's solution replaces the need for bastion hosts entirely by moving resources, and therefore SSH connections, inside a virtual private network — which also improves security and reduces latency.

 FAQs